Toward Multimodal Privacy in XR: Design and Evaluation of Composite Privatization Methods for Gaze and Body Tracking Data

-For example, casual applications, such as Job Simulator\cite{jobsimulator} and VRChat\cite{vrchat}, often involve tasks like object manipulation and virtual browsing, which prioritize spatial accuracy over temporal responsiveness.
+Beyond effectiveness alone, we also raise the question of how application context shapes these requirements.
+Different XR application types may impose distinct usability constraints, making some privacy mechanisms acceptable in one setting but disruptive in another.
+User performance is generally maintained when body telemetry deviations are within 21 cm Euclidean distance \cite{wentzel2020improving} and eye telemetry errors are under 2 degrees angular deviation \cite{schuetz2020psychophysics}, but these thresholds may play out differently depending on whether the experience prioritizes spatial precision or reaction time.
+For example, casual applications, such as Job Simulator~\cite{jobsimulator} and VRChat~\cite{vrchat}, often involve tasks like object manipulation and virtual browsing, which prioritize spatial accuracy over temporal responsiveness.
 In these scenarios, small delays introduced by privacy mechanisms may be acceptable if interaction precision is preserved.
-In contrast, competitive applications, such as Beat Saber\cite{beatsaber} and Synth Riders\cite{synthriders}, demand low latency and fast response times, where even minor delays can significantly degrade user performance.
+In contrast, competitive applications, such as Beat Saber~\cite{beatsaber} and Synth Riders~\cite{synthriders}, demand low latency and fast response times, where even minor delays can significantly degrade user performance.
 Thus, any privacy protection must balance privacy gains against the real-time interaction requirements of different XR applications.

 In this work, we systematically evaluate real-time multimodal privacy mechanisms for XR, tuned to maintain usability based on empirically grounded thresholds.
-Our results show that while perturbing eye {telemetry} provides moderate reductions in re-identification risk, body {telemetry} obfuscation plays a substantially more critical role.
-Furthermore, combining privacy mechanisms across modalities must be done carefully: not all {pairs} improve privacy, and poorly {paired mechanisms} may leave residual vulnerabilities.
-Specifically, we demonstrate that {well-paired} multimodal perturbations can reduce re-identification risks from 80.3\% to 26.3\% for casual applications and from 84.8\% to 26.1\% for competitive applications without violating real-time usability constraints.
+We are the first to introduce and evaluate the role of application context, showing that the utility of privacy mechanisms differs between casual and competitive XR use cases.
+Our results show that combining privacy mechanisms across modalities must be done carefully: not all {pairs} improve privacy, and poorly {paired mechanisms} may leave residual vulnerabilities.
+We demonstrate that {well-paired} multimodal perturbations can reduce re-identification risks from 80.3\% to 26.3\% for casual applications and from 84.8\% to 26.1\% for competitive applications, while still satisfying the real-time usability requirements specific to each application context.